Golem-Base/golembase-op-geth/golem-base/README.md

 The transaction data field contains a StorageTransaction structure encoded using RLP.
 This structure consists of:

 - `Create`: A list of Create operations, each containing:
-  - `TTL`: Time-to-live in blocks, current block time of Optimism is 2 seconds.
+  - `BTL`: Blocks-to-live in blocks, current block time of Optimism is 2 seconds.
   - `Payload`: The actual data to be stored
   - `StringAnnotations`: Key-value pairs with string values for indexing
   - `NumericAnnotations`: Key-value pairs with numeric values for indexing

 - `Update`: A list of Update operations, each containing:
   - `EntityKey`: The key of the entity to update
-  - `TTL`: New time-to-live in blocks
+  - `BTL`: New blocks-to-live in blocks
   - `Payload`: New data to replace existing payload
   - `StringAnnotations`: New string annotations
   - `NumericAnnotations`: New numeric annotations

 - `Delete`: A list of entity keys (common.Hash) to be removed from storage

-- `Extend`: A list of ExtendTTL operations, each containing:
+- `Extend`: A list of ExtendBTL operations, each containing:
-  - `EntityKey`: The key of the entity to extend TTL for
+  - `EntityKey`: The key of the entity to extend BTL for
-  - `NumberOfBlocks`: Number of blocks to extend the TTL by
+  - `NumberOfBlocks`: Number of blocks to extend the BTL by

 The transaction is atomic - all operations succeed or the entire transaction fails.
 Entity keys for Create operations are derived from the transaction hash, payload content, and operation index, making it unique across the whole blockchain.
 Annotations enable efficient querying of stored data through specialized indexes.